LS102-summer2023/project-mishikakansal/writing/paper.md

 #### Future Work

 Future work could include:

 1.Additional Spam Detection Research: The provided code uses the Naive Bayes algorithm to implement a spam message classifier.
 Machine learning models that can precisely identify and filter spam while minimizing false positives may be the subject of additional research and development in the future.
 Additionally, more intelligent filters that can adapt to various spam attacks could be developed.

 2.Experimentation for Responsible Design: A resource that suggests an innovative, experiment-based approach to fairness and inclusiveness was found in the search results.
-Experimentation may be used in the future to evaluate responsible design's inherent qualities and find areas for improvement or optimization.
+Experimentation may be used in the future to evaluate responsible design's inherent qualities and find areas for improvement.

 3.A resource on Natural Language Processing Fundamentals is included in the search results.
 Future research and development of NLP models and methods for text classification tasks, such as spam detection, may be involved.